 Every organization that produces medical waste needs a waste management plan.
-Maybe not legally, but as a good management practice you need one.
-Even if you never read the guide after writing it, preparing it will help shape your thoughts and get your “ducks in a row” with regard to handling and storing waste.
+It might not be a legal requirement, but as a good management practice you need one.
+Even if you never read the guide after writing it, preparing it will help shape your thoughts and get your "ducks in a row" with regard to handling and storing waste.
 A regulatory agency may require you to have a waste management plan, and even when they do not require one, if you show them you have a plan you show good faith with regard to being a responsible business.
 Further, if there is ever an accident (employee exposure or release of materials or waste to the environment), a plan can help mitigate fears and finger-pointing.

 Description of facility and operations

 Where is your facility located and what is the scope of the buildings, equipment, and operations this plan encompasses?
 Show a diagram of your building and identify key areas dedicated to waste generating activities.

 What is your main business?
 Why does it produce waste?
 Include all waste, not just regulated waste.

 Waste managers have freedom in deciding what classifications to create and employ in keeping track of the waste.
 You have legally defined types of waste - radioactive, hazardous, etc. but you can get more granular.

 Is liquid hazardous waste a separate category from solid hazardous waste?
 The EPA doesn’t stipulate this division but you might find it useful to collect and store it separately.
 Are recyclables a separate waste stream?
 If so, what items are allowed in this stream?
 Is chemotherapy waste separate?

 How much waste do you produce?